 Revenue Recognition.
 We recognize revenue on arrangements in accordance with ASC 606, Revenue Recognition.
 In accordance with ASC 606, revenue is recognized when a customer obtains control of promised goods or services.
 The amount of revenue recognized reflects the consideration to which we expect to be entitled to receive in exchange for these goods or services.
 The provisions of ASC 606 include a five-step process by which we determine revenue recognition, depicting the transfer of goods or services to customers in amounts reflecting the payment to which we expect to be entitled in exchange for those goods or services.
-ASC 606 requires us to apply the following steps: (1) identify the contract with the customer; (2) identify the performance obligations in the contract; and (5) recognize revenue when, or as, we satisfy the performance obligation.
+ASC 606 requires us to apply the following steps: (1) identify the contract with the customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when, or as, we satisfy the performance obligation.